 What Is an Expat Mortgage?

 To explain what an expat mortgage is, we should first explain what it means to be an expat.
-An expat is someone who’s currently residing in a country that they’re not a national of.
+An expat is someone who’s currently residing in a country where they’re not a national of that country.
 You’re a UK expat if you’re from the UK but live abroad.

 An expat mortgage is a mortgage you’d take out on a property in the UK while you’re a UK expat – i.e. a UK national living abroad.
-This is different from an overseas mortgage, which is where you take out a mortgage for a property that’s not in the UK but overseas.
+If you're not a UK national but live abroad and want to buy property in the UK, you would still require an expat mortgage.
+An expat mortgage is different from an overseas mortgage, which is where you take out a mortgage for a property that’s not in the UK but overseas.

 Do You Need an Expat Mortgage Broker?

-Most high street lenders don’t offer expat mortgages because they can’t easily credit search them, therefore you’ll need an expat mortgage broker like John Charcol for this kind of mortgage.
+Most high street lenders don’t offer expat mortgages because they can’t easily credit search applicants who aren't in the UK and this takes time, therefore you’ll need an expat mortgage broker like John Charcol for these kinds of specialist mortgages.

-We regularly help UK expats arrange mortgages for properties in the UK.
-Our team have access to expat mortgage lenders not available on the high street that can take into account complex income structures like family trusts, offshore investments, international wealth and multi-currency income profiles.
+As one of the best expat mortgage brokers in the UK, we regularly help UK expats arrange mortgages for properties in Britain.
+Our team has access to expat mortgage lenders not available on the high street that can take into account complex income structures like family trusts, offshore investments, international wealth and multi-currency income profiles.

 If you want an overseas mortgage, you could approach a UK lender with branches in the country in which you want to buy a property, or an overseas broker or lender.